maciejgz/blog/README.md

 ## Business requirements - User stories
 ### User
-- User registration: As a user, I want to be able to register.
+- User registration: As a user, I want to be able to register user.
 - Blacklisting: As a user, I want to be able to block user to not let him comment or like my posts and like my comments.
 - Remove from blacklist:  As a user, I want to be able to unblock previously blocked user.